jqteh/start-jarjargone/README.md

 # start-jarjargone
 Web tool for medical definition and reliability scoring - Find out in real-time, all in one window.
+Tired of medical jargon all over the place?
+Well, jargon is now jargone.

 ## Description
 ### Problem space: